shamsievartyom/shamsievartyom/README.md

 ## 👋 Hi there!

-I'm Artem, an enthusiastic Junior React Developer with a thirst for knowledge and a passion for solving problems.
-I have a knack for writing clean, readable, and maintainable code.
+I'm Artem, a React developer who is interested in using modern technologies for web development.

 I have experience in building web applications using technologies such as HTML5, CSS3, TypeScript, React, Redux, and more.
 I've also worked with backend technologies including Express and MongoDB.
-I'm always eager to learn new things and improve my skills.

-Previously, I've worked on a messenger server application using technologies like JS, Express, Pug, MongoDB + Mongoose, 0Auth, SSE, and REST API.

 I'm currently focusing on mastering my React and Redux skills and exploring new technologies and tools to broaden my skillset.